Credible Waukegan Accident Lawyers

 No, not in Illinois.
 In some states, the dog owner can escape liability by showing that the dog had never exhibited any aggressive tendencies before.
 In Illinois, however, a dog owner is considered strictly liable for a dog bite – you don’t even have to prove that it was negligent in order to win your case.
 Furthermore, most homeowner’s insurance policies and many renter’s insurance policies cover dog bite liability.

 If the dog owner is uninsured or is otherwise unable to pay a judgment, you might also be able to sue the landlord of the establishment where you were injured – even if he or she did not own the dog – if the dog bite occurred in a common area, such as a courtyard.
 In this case, however, you may have to prove that the landlord acted negligently.
+Most accident claims or complicated, having knowledgeable and proven Waukegan Accident Lawyers from Malman Law, on your side is your best first choice.

 4) What happens if a driver who injured me in a crash has no liability insurance?